 The moment someone starts threatening you in an attempt to get a demand met or financial gain, that’s blackmail – and it’s one of the most serious crimes around.

-The trauma of sextortion can be devastating to a person’s life, both financially and socially.
+The trauma of internet sextortion can be devastating to a person’s life, both financially and socially.
 It also causes extreme psychological damage.

 If you’re being blackmailed on Facebook or any other social media or fear that maybe people might try and use your personal information against you, there are a number of things we can do.